hereisamara/MonoNote/README.md

 - Click **+** on a folder to add a page directly inside
 - Right-click for rename/move/delete options

+### AI Summarization
+1. Click ⚙️ in the top bar to open **AI Settings**
+2. Select your provider (OpenAI, Gemini, or Claude)
+3. Enter your API key and save
+4. Open a note and click **✨ Summarize**
+5. A summary will be added at the top of your note

 ## 🎨 Theme

 The app uses a monochrome design: